 The point here is, if your prospect partner doesn’t know how to deal with people, that’s already a red flag.
 If he can’t treat people right, it’s going to hard to get people to like him.
 If you are the only person this person respects, but he doesn’t extend that courtesy to people who work under you, that’s a warning sign to go find another partner.

 To know what the real deal is, you can give your prospect partner a trial run, an entire month of working with you and the entire team just to see how well they work with people.
 This is important because if your company takes off in the future, it is only expected that your partner will deal with even bigger players in the field.
 And you don’t want to go around facepalming whenever your partner opens his mouth.

-4. You don’t want a partner whom your employees hate.
+4. A partner whom your employees hate

 Ok, maybe lacking a bit in social skills is still okay, but you have to pull the brakes when it results in people hating your partner.
 That’s a big no-no. You are building a team of superstars, not a film with a good cop and a bad cop.

 You can easily spot a person whom your employees (current or future) will hate if you’ll just have them spend some time with everyone.
 Bring that prospect partner in, ask them to go around and talk to your current employees, eat lunch with everyone, and then at the end of the day ask your employees for their feedback.

 This actually happened to me during my internship as a web developer.
 The company brought in an applicant, and at the end of the day, the manager asked us (employees and interns) to rate the person: if we liked him or not, and other comments.
 A multi-million dollar business actually took that into account.
 Why?
 Because they know that happiness in the workplace is crucial!

 Things are going to be a lot harder to handle if you skip this, and brought in the partner anyways.
 There’s a post on reddit where by the user related how his co-founder was slowly derailing their company’s culture.